The Challenge

 Tools: Figma, Adobe Illustrator, Adobe Photoshop, maze.co, optimalworkshop.com, Google Workspace

-Roles: Art/Creative Direction, UX/UI Design, UX Research, Brand Design
+Roles: Art Direction, Product Designer, UX Research, Brand Design

 Empathize with the user